(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 Ready to make these donut holes?
 The full recipe is below!

 - 2 1/4 cups gluten free oat flour (I use homemade)

 - 1/2 tsp nutmeg

 - 1/2 cup pure maple syrup

 - 1 tsp pure vanilla extract

-- To make the donut holes, scoop the dough with a cookie scoop and roll into balls using the palms of your hands.
+- Next, make the donuts holes: scoop the dough with a cookie scoop and then roll into balls using the palms of your hands.

 - Place the donut holes on the prepared tray and bake for 15 minutes.
 Once baked, allow the donuts to cool.

 - Optional: While the donuts cool, melt the remaining ¼ cup chocolate chips in the microwave, stirring frequently so the chocolate doesn’t burn.
 Once cooled, dip the tops of the donuts into the melted chocolate, or coat completely with melted chocolate.
 Pace the donuts in the fridge for 15-30 minutes to allow the chocolate to harden.

 - Coating/dipping the donut holes in melted chocolate is totally optional.